-SmartView can be conveniently controlled by selecting channel, autoscan mode or security locking from the keyboard.
+AdderView can be conveniently controlled by selecting channel, autoscan mode or security locking from the keyboard.
 All of the hotkey control commands are invoked by holding down the two hotkeys and then pressing a command key.
-By default, the two hotkeys are 'CTRL' and 'ALT', although other combinations can be selected by reconfiguring the hotkeys (see section 4.5).
-Once the hotkey command has been activated you will need to release the hotkeys and the command key before a new hotkey command is accepted by the SmartView.
+By default, the two hotkeys are 'CTRL' and 'ALT', although other combinations can be selected by reconfiguring the hotkeys (see section 4.4).
+Once the hotkey command has been activated you will need to release the hotkeys and the command key before a new hotkey command is accepted by the AdderView.
 HOTKEYs + TAB is an exception and this allows you to 'tab through' the ports by holding down the hotkeys and repeatedly pressing TAB.
-If the SmartView has been set to cycle between active channels (see section 4.9) then only the active channels will be selected.
-Otherwise the SmartView will cycle through all channels when using HOTKEYs + TAB.